cunhapaulo/marpstyle/examples/example-pascal.md

 ---
-title       : Example Slides for Theme Gödel author      : Paulo Cunha description : This is an example of how to use my themes. keywords    : Marp, Slides, Themes.
+title       : Example Slides for Theme Pascal author      : Paulo Cunha description : This is an example of how to use my themes. keywords    : Marp, Slides, Themes.